-News: Claire Foy and Benedict Cumberbatch are slated to star in Charlotte McConaghy’s Migrations, being adapted to film.
+News: Liam Young has a new documentary out titled Planet City.
+See below for the trailer.
+Claire Foy and Benedict Cumberbatch are slated to star in Charlotte McConaghy’s Migrations, being adapted to film.
 Also see news about Lydia Millet’s A Children’s Bible below and my short wishful thought for The Midnight Sky, now on Netflix.

 A.I.
 Artificial Intelligence: Steven Spielberg.
 A post-apocalyptic/global warming setting backgrounds this story of “a highly advanced robotic boy longs to become real so that he can regain the love of his human mother.”

 Absolute Zero: Robert Lee.
 A shift in the Earth’s polarity plunges the equatorial regions of the planet into an ice age of -459 degrees Fahrenheit; a temperature so cold that energy and light doesn’t exist.

 Annihilation: Alex Garland.
 A biologist signs up for a dangerous, secret expedition where the laws of nature don’t apply.

 Avengers: Endgame: Anthony Russo, Joe Russo.
 After the devastating events of Avengers: Infinity War (2018), the universe is in ruins.
 With the help of remaining allies, the Avengers assemble once more in order to reverse Thanos’ actions and restore balance to the universe.